 A Neighbourhood Plan, once given statutory force, becomes part of the Development Plan for the area and this statutory status gives Neighbourhood Plans far more weight than other local documents such as parish plans or village design statements.
 However, a Plan must also comply with European and National legislation and be in general conformity with existing strategic planning policy.
 While every effort has been made to make the main body of this Plan easy to read and understand, the wording of the actual policies is necessarily more formal so that they comply with these statutory requirements.

 Robust evidence is the foundation on which a Neighbourhood Plan has to be based.
 This includes evidence of community engagement and consultation and how the views, aspirations, wants and needs of local people have been taken into account alongside stakeholder comment and statistical information to justify the policies contained within the Plan.
-A detailed Statement of Consultation (Appendix 1) and a comprehensive Statement of Compliance with the Basic Conditions (Appendix 2) will be available with the Submission version of the Neighbourhood Plan.
+A detailed Statement of Consultation (Appendix 1) and a comprehensive Statement of Compliance with the Basic Conditions (Appendix 2) are available as Appendices.

 This is the Neighbourhood Plan for Saddington Parish Neighbourhood Area, which covers the whole of Saddington Parish as shown on the map of the designated area in Figure 1.